Esper89/StardewValley-HeartsOverflow/README.md

 ```

 Be warned that the values used by the `PlayerOverflowFriendshipPoints` game state query and the
-`OverflowFriendship` event precondition do not map cleanly to hearts, as the maximum amount of
+`OverflowFriendship` event precondition do not map cleanly to hearts!
+The maximum amount of regular
-regular non-overflow friendship points a player can have with an NPC is not a multiple of the number
+non-overflow friendship points a player can have with an NPC is not a multiple of the number of
+friendship points in one heart, and overflow friendship is just the number of friendship points
-of friendship points in one heart. **Prefer the other game state queries and the other event
+above the maximum. **Prefer the other game state queries and the other event precondition in most
-precondition in most contexts, especially ones that care about heart levels.**
+contexts, especially ones that care about heart levels.**

 The game state queries and event preconditions provided by this mod have no size limits for any of
 the numbers involved, and there is no risk of integer overflow errors.